UXAspects/UXAspects/guides/angular-upgrade-guide.md

 npm install webpack --save-dev
 ```

-To allow us to run Webpack from the command line you should install Webpack globally:
+To allow us to run Webpack from the command line you should also install Webpack globally:

 ```
 npm install webpack -g